Parque Batlle: Location

-The barrio is located south of Italia Avenue and north of Rivera Avenue and includes the districts Belgrano, Italiano, Villa Dolores and the park area.
+The barrio is located south of Avenida Italia and north of Rivera Avenue and includes the districts Belgrano, Italiano, Villa Dolores and the park area.
 It borders the barrios Tres Cruces to the west and north, La Blanqueada and Unión to the north, Buceo to the east and Pocitos to the south.

 The park covers an area of 60 ha and is considered the "lung" of Montevideo owing to the large variety of trees planted here.
 It is home to the Estadio Centenario national football stadium, as well as the national monument "La Carreta".